Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdreal.md

 ---

-## Conversions To Real Number Type
+## Conversions to real number

-They explicitly convert other types to real number type.
+Natively, two types can convert to real numbers, namely, integers and strings.

-### From Integer Type
+### From integer

 **Signature**